slackapi/node-slack-sdk/docs/_reference/RTMClient.md

 ### rtmClient.sendTyping(conversationId) ⇒ <code>Promise.&lt;void&gt;</code>
 Sends a typing indicator to indicate that the user with `activeUserId` is typing.
-NOTE: should we allow for callback-based execution of this method?
-SEMVER:MINOR now returns a Promise, where it used to return void

 **Kind**: instance method of [<code>RTMClient</code>](#module_@slack/client.RTMClient)